lucagoc/yoga-14APU8-linux/README.md

 ## Hibernation
 Hibernation is still quite buggy on this system, see [this issue on GitLab](https://gitlab.freedesktop.org/drm/amd/-/issues/3047).
-You should disable it to prevent system crashes:
+You should at least disable `suspend-then-hibernate` to prevent unexpected crashes, and disable hibernation completely if your not using this feature:
 ```bash
 sudo nano /etc/systemd/sleep.conf
 ```